FrakGart/overpass-doc/en/targets/formats.md

 To show the different levels of detail that you can ask for, we will use an example from the London suburb of Greenwich.
 The example is mainly chosen so that only a small number of nodes, ways and relations will be returned, and you can have a good look at the data in the _Data_ tab of Overpass Turbo.

-For the original OpenStreetMap detail grades there is a hierarchy to enable them:
+The level of detail is specified by the out command there is a hierarchy to enable them:

 <!--- Should there be an entry for out count ? --->